Understanding distribution package types

 As long as the executable meets these two criteria, any executable can be used for installing the package.
 You can include additional files for executable packages.

 These are packages built with the legacy Ivanti Enhanced Package Builder (installed separately).
-Although the Enhanced Package Builder is no longer shipped with Management Suite, Ivanti continues to support the distribution of files created with it.
+Although the Enhanced Package Builder is no longer shipped with Endpoint Manager, Ivanti continues to support the distribution of files created with it.
 They are executable files that have properties that uniquely identify them as software distribution (SWD) packages.

 Windows package actions can perform custom operations during package installation.
 Actions you create in the action interface then get combined into a package that runs a single PowerShell script on targeted devices.
 For more information, see Windows package actions.